Endangered (IUCN Red List, 2014)

 How they reproduce

 The ring-tail breeding season begins in mid-April in Madagascar.
-Stink-fight winners breed with females aged 3 and older.
+Females are sexually receptive (estrus) for only a 24-hour period.
 Pregnancy lasts about 134-138 days, with births in August and September.
 Females generally deliver one infant once a year, but twins are common when food is plentiful.
 Newborns cling closely to the mother’s abdomen.
 After a week or two, they ride on her back.
 After a month, they start venturing out on their own until fully weaned at 5-6 months.

 What threats they face